 Heartland country-rocker, Drew Six is a natural frontman.
 His high energy stage presence has earned him opening spots with such notable acts as Luke Bryan, Dan + Shay, Maroon 5, Thomas Rhett, Backstreet Boys, Darius Rucker, and Gary Allan.
 This is where he has honed his ability to command an audience, spread his message of hope and optimism, and build his fiercely loyal fan base.

-Six’s textured baritone and crackly warm vinyl voice lend authenticity to his positive message anthems.
+Six’s textured raspy baritone and bluesy delivery lends authenticity to his positive message anthems.
 “Dreams Do,” premiered as a short film and music video at the Dream Factory National Convention in Louisville, KY.
 The new single was debuted on Q104 “New Hit Country” KBEQ-FM and has taken on a life of its own on streaming and social platforms.
 The emotional and cinematic song was inspired by the Dream Factory, an organization that grants the dreams of children who are critically or chronically ill.
 The song’s raw story of fighting through personal struggle and hardship to find the light at the end of the tunnel offers a powerful universal message that reaches far beyond the initial audience who inspired the song.